AIMS-Madison/Neural-Dynamical-Operator/README.md

 ## with Hybrid Optimization

-### Continous Spatial-Temporal Model <br> for Continuous Complex Systems and PDEs <br> with Short-Term States Prediction and Long-Term Statistics Matching
+### Continous Spatial-Temporal Model for Continuous Complex Systems and PDEs <br> with Short-Term States Prediction and Long-Term Statistics Matching

 This repository contains the code for the paper: